-- POLICY 104: Educate automobile drivers and bicyclists as to methods for safely driving on roundabouts and on local roadways with bicyclists through outreach and education programs (such as New York Bicycle Coalition). - POLICY 105: Encourage schools to promote opportunities for students to walk and bike to school safely. - POLICY 106: Enhance/Increase sight distance easement requirements in the Town Code. - POLICY 107: Increase safety improvements/enhancements for some critical Town roads including roads that function as arterials, such as Gallows Hill Road. - POLICY 108: Consider weather-dependent roadway safety restrictions (e.g., road closures or limit roads to one-way travel until the danger has subsided) for roads that are particularly treacherous after snowfalls, ice storms, and heavy rains.
+POLICY 104: Educate automobile drivers and bicyclists as to methods for safely driving on roundabouts and on local roadways with bicyclists through outreach and education programs (such as New York Bicycle Coalition).

+POLICY 105: Encourage schools to promote opportunities for students to walk and bike to school safely.

+POLICY 107: Increase safety improvements/enhancements for some critical Town roads including roads that function as arterials, such as Gallows Hill Road.

+POLICY 108: Consider weather-dependent roadway safety restrictions (e.g., road closures or limit roads to one-way travel until the danger has subsided) for roads that are particularly treacherous after snowfalls, ice storms, and heavy rains.